keithalewis/umf/README.md

 # Unified Mathematical Finance

-Mathematical Finance provides a rigourous model for quanifying the problems of how to move cash flows through time, how much does it cost, and how risky is that.
+Mathematical Finance provides a rigourous model for quanifying the problems of how to move cash flows through time, how much it costs, and how risky that is.
 The classical Black-Scholes/Merton approach assumes optimal hedging strategies executed in "continuous" time.
 A model more faithful to trading reality should allow for non-optimal strategies and the fact that continuous time hedging is not possible.

-The atoms of finance are _holdings_, an amount of some instrument and who owns it.
-Holdings interact via _transactions_, a swap of holdings between a buyer and a seller on some date.

 ## Date/Time